 Q: We understand that students from Eastern partner countries (Armenia, Azerbaijan, Belarus, Moldova and Ukraine) can enter Georgia for the purposes of studying (assuming this also includes secondary education) for a period of one year.
 Given that our students are likely to stay for a total of two years - so beyond the maximum stay of one year - are there any visa requirements to be followed?
 If yes, could an automatic visa extension be foreseen?

 A: Foreign students who are citizens of Eastern partner countries (Armenia, Azerbaijan, Belarus, Moldova and Ukraine) may enter and stay in Georgia without visa for 1 (one) full year.
 If the duration of study exceeds one year and during this period student does not cross the state border Residence Permit of relevant category should be issued by the Ministry of Justice.

+Does this imply that if the students go back home for the summer break between the two years of study, they will not need a Residence Permit?

+Could you provide an outline of necessary steps to be undertaken to receive a Resident Permit from the MoJ?

 Q: Will the usual requirements (i.e. no visa) apply for the family members of our students who are coming to visit them in Georgia?